karmaniverous/stan/.stan/system/stan.todo.md

 # STAN Development Plan (tracked in .stan/system/stan.todo.md)

-When updated: 2025-09-22 (UTC) — Live TTY: add deps, flags, and scaffolding; preserve non‑TTY behavior.
-Resolve ESLint 9 peer conflict; fix live defaults typings/tests.
-Suppress duplicate logs; tidy table output.
+When updated: 2025-09-22 (UTC) — Live TTY: renderer columns/metadata + summary; spacing tweak; lint fix.
+Next: key handler and archive integration; maintain non‑TTY behavior.

 <!-- validator moved to Completed (initial library).
 Integration into composition remains a separate track and will be planned when the composition layer is introduced in-repo. -->
-- Init snapshot prompt behavior  - On "stan init":
-    - If no snapshot exists at <stanPath>/diff/.archive.snapshot.json, do not prompt about snapshots.
+- Init snapshot prompt behavior  - On "stan init":    - If no snapshot exists at <stanPath>/diff/.archive.snapshot.json, do not prompt about snapshots.
     - If a snapshot DOES exist, prompt: “Keep existing snapshot?” (default Yes).
 If answered “No”, replace/reset the snapshot.
   - Interactive only; in --force mode, keep existing snapshot by default (future override flag TBD).
   - CLI copy example: Keep existing snapshot?
 (Y/n)